William L. Armstrong: Family

 With his wife, he had two children, Wil Armstrong and Anne Sellman.
 Armstrong died from cancer at the age of 79 in 2016.

 Academic career

 Armstrong was President of Colorado Christian University at the time of his death, having served in that position since 2006.
 During his tenure as president, Armstrong became well known for his catchphrase "Jesus, Jesus, Jesus."
 His involvement in Christian organizations and the national evangelical movement became a notable aspect of his legacy and his impact on others.
-While President, he supported the creation of “The Calling” ministry in 2010.
 Although he eventually held eight honorary degrees, he never finished college.
+The William L. Armstrong Award, given annually by the Centennial Institute at Colorado Christian University, is named in his honor.